Gilda (film)

-Gilda is a 1946 American film noir directed by Charles Vidor and starring Rita Hayworth and Glenn Ford.
+Gilda is a 1946 American musical film noir directed by Charles Vidor and starring Rita Hayworth and Glenn Ford.

 The film is known for cinematographer Rudolph Maté's lush photography, glamorous setting, costume designer Jean Louis's wardrobe for Hayworth (particularly for the dance numbers), and choreographer Jack Cole's staging of "Put the Blame on Mame" and "Amado Mio", sung by Anita Ellis.
 Over the years Gilda has gained cult classic status.
 In 2013, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant".

 Plot

 Johnny Farrell, an American newly arrived in Buenos Aires, Argentina, wins money from sailors at the city's docks by playing craps with weighted dice.
 He is rescued from a robbery attempt by a stranger, Ballin Mundson.
 Mundson tells Farrell about an illegal high-class casino in the city, but warns him not to cheat there.
 After winning at blackjack by card counting, he is taken to see the casino's owner, who turns out to be Mundson.
 Farrell talks Mundson into hiring him and soon becomes his trusted casino manager.

 Mundson returns from a trip to the United States and announces he has an extremely beautiful new wife, Gilda, whom he has married after only knowing her for a day.
 Farrell and Gilda instantly recognise each other from the past, though both deny it when Mundson questions them.
 Mundson assigns Farrell to watch over Gilda.
 She cavorts with men at all hours in increasingly more blatant efforts to enrage Farrell, and in return he grows ever more spiteful towards her.

 Mundson is visited by two German mobsters.
 Their organisation had financed a tungsten cartel, with everything in Mundson's name in order to hide their connection to it.
 They have decided that it is safe to take the cartel back since World War II has ended, but Mundson refuses to transfer ownership.
-Suspicious of the Germans, the Argentine police assign agent Obregón to try to obtain information from Farrell, but he knows nothing about this aspect of Mundson's operations.
+Suspicious of the Germans, the Argentinian police assign agent Obregón to try to obtain information from Farrell, but he knows nothing about this aspect of Mundson's operations.